 Beyond the camera

 Buy extra batteries and memory cards for your trip.
-Always have with you one spare battery and a different memory card.
+Always have one spare battery and a different memory card with you.
 If your camera takes two cards, you should be acceptable depending on the size capacity.
-I think you will be fine today with 32 GB and 64 GB cards.
-Buy the most significant capacity cards and have one or two extra depending on how much you like to shoot.
+You will be fine today with 32 GB and 64 GB cards.
+Buy the most significant capacity cards and have one or two extra, depending on how much you like to shoot.

 Tips for what to shoot